 Entering the US

-If you overstay, the American Government could arrest, deport or even bar you from returning to the States.
-Your kids will never forgive you if they can’t go to Disneyland.
+If you overstay, the American government could arrest, deport or even bar you from returning to the States.

-Daniel K. Inouye International, otherwise known as Honolulu International, is one of the busiest airports in the United States, with more than 21 million passengers passing through each year.
-If you’re transiting to another island, it’s possible to walk between the international and domestic terminals.
+Daniel K. Inouye International, otherwise known as Honolulu International, is one of the busiest airports in the United States.
+Prior to the pandemic, more than 21 million travellers passed through each year.
+If you’re transiting to another island, it’s a five-minute walk between the international and domestic terminals.
 There’s also a free shuttle bus.

-The airport is located 16 kilometres from the city, or about 25 minutes’ drive.
-There’s a taxi rank outside the baggage-claim area and the journey costs about US$40.
-Alternatively, The Bus, which shuttles passengers all around the island of Oahu, starts at US$2.50 one-way.
+The airport is located 16 kilometres from Waikiki, or about 25 minutes’ drive.
+There are taxi ranks and several rideshare pickup zones outside the baggage-claim area.
+Alternatively, The Bus, which shuttles passengers all around the island of Oahu, starts at US$2.75 (about AU$4) one-way.

 Check-in for Qantas-operated flights is in Lobby 4 on Level 2.

-At the time of writing, the Australian dollar was buying around 79 US cents but consult a reliable currency conversion service for up-to-date foreign-exchange rates.
+At the time of writing, the Australian dollar was buying around 69 US cents.
+Check a reliable currency conversion service for up-to-date foreign-exchange rates.